jul/bla/README.rst

 Second Problem
 **************

-LDAP is a NoSQL without fixed schema and with non intuitive behaviour:
+LDAP is a NoSQL without fixed schema, but STRONGLY TYPED and with non intuitive behaviour:

 Indexes behaviour
 -----------------